rvlampert/rabbitMQ/README.md

 # rabbitMQ
-A sender and a receiver tha post and read from a RabbitMQ queue
+A sender and a receiver that post and read from a RabbitMQ queue

 Link : https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html